mewadanisarg/To-Do-List/README.md

     </ul>
 </details>

-## There two pages for this web app, one is for Normal daily use and another for work prurpose.
+# There are two pages for this web app, one is for normal daily use and another for work prurpose.

  # First Look